3 easy steps

 Health is essential for everyone, especially your friends and family.
 But, of course, strangers are friends you’ve just never met.
 So, wishing them good health, too, is just as important.
-If you think about it, the strangers are the people that build our roads or grow our food or help us when we get lost, so we wish everyone good health.
+If you think about it, strangers are the people who build our roads or grow our food or help us when we get lost, so we wish everyone good health.

 3. Peace, love and happiness.

 Peace, love and happiness may be the three things people wish for the most.
-It’s so common, you’ll often hear people wish for all three at the same time.
-Basically, people are wishing for a healthy attitude like we listed above, but it so important and so popular that it’s worth listing again.
+It’s so common, that you’ll often hear people wish for all three at the same time.
+Basically, people are wishing for a healthy attitude like we listed above, but it is so important and so popular that it’s worth listing again.

 4. Peace, love and happiness for others.

 You can see where we are going with this list.
 Everything you wish for, you can also wish for other people.
 It’s nice not to be selfish, but we’re not just being nice wishing happiness for everyone.
 Imagine how great the world would be if everyone were happy.
-People would be living their dream and inventing amazing things that we could all benefit from.
+People would be living their dreams and inventing amazing things that we could all benefit from.

 When it comes to peace, why not include everything?
 Why not plants and animals and good weather?
 Why not wish for world peace?
 Sure, someone might say you’re being too idealistic, but you have to start somewhere!
 Why not start with yourself?

 You may have heard people wish for “Health, Wealth and Happiness.”
 It’s a nice-sounding sentence, and it covers the whole spectrum of wishes.
 We’ve already covered health and happiness, but what about wealth?
 It may seem that we already live in a world that is too materialistic.
 (Who needs more plastic?)
 So, what if, instead of getting paid in money, instead of making money your measure of success, what if you measured your success by opportunities?
-For example, let’s say that instead of getting paid in gold coins, you got paid in homecooked meals.
+For example, let’s say that instead of getting paid in gold coins, you got paid in home-cooked meals.
 Wouldn’t that be better than taking your gold coins to the store, buying groceries, going home, finding a recipe, cooking and then washing all the dishes?
 Another analogy would be that opportunities are like buying the chicken instead of the eggs.

 6. Opportunities for others.